-- Work which takes place outside Scotland, including the costs of travel outwith Scotland. - Work which seeks to address forms of trauma which are not connected to experiences of poverty, for example, trauma caused by a car accident, bereavement or illnesses experienced across the general population. - Funding for individuals (by this we mean we won't provide funding which will primarily benefit only one or a very small group of individuals), although we can consider the costs of food/fuel vouchers to individuals to help with the costs of essentials. - Whilst we can provide funding to faith-based organisations delivering services and activities for the wider community, we cannot contribute towards projects and activities which incorporate the promotion of religious (or political) beliefs, or requests for salaried posts and volunteer costs where there is a requirement to be of a particular faith or none.
+- Work which takes place outside Scotland, including the costs of travel outwith Scotland. - Work which seeks to address forms of trauma which are not connected to experiences of poverty but are experienced across the general population - for example, trauma caused by a car accident, bereavement or illness. - Funding for individuals (by this we mean we won't provide funding which will primarily benefit only one or a very small group of individuals), although we can consider the costs of food/fuel vouchers to individuals to help with the costs of essentials. - Whilst we can provide funding to faith-based organisations delivering services and activities for the wider community, we cannot contribute towards projects and activities which incorporate the promotion of political or religious beliefs, or requests for salaried posts and volunteer costs where there is a requirement to be of a particular faith or none.
 This is because of the Trust's commitment to support and enable equal access to activities, employment and volunteering opportunities, regardless of whether an individual is of a particular faith or none. - Feasibility studies or academic research.